 What happens after the conference

 You tell us how it went!
-We’ll send you a short follow-up survey and will be excited to check out any blog posts or code repos that come out of your participation in the event.
+We’ll send you a short follow-up survey and will be excited to check out anything you write or build after participating in the event.

 What types of events are covered for travel?